 Participation and transparent structures in the post-2015 adaptation architecture

 State of implementation/results

-- The AF Secretariat and a large part of the Board members of the fund greatly appreciate the work and recommendations of the Adaptation Fund NGO Network, which were developed with the support of this project.
-This is also reflected in the decision of the AF to improve the guidelines for civil society participation.
+- The AF Secretariat and much of the AFB greatly appreciate the work and recommendations of the AF NGO Network developed with the support of this project.
+This is also reflected in the discussions and decisions of the AFB.

 - Further information on project activities can be found on the AF NGO Network website (www.af-network.org) and on the Twitter channel of the @AF_NGO_Network